Bira/octopus-carnival/_posts/2023-06-10-hells-rebels-3-part-2.md

 invitations for them and for herself.
 She's also an excellent source of information on the complex etiquette surrounding the event.

-This starts with what to wear and what gifts to bring, though PCs good at gathering information might learn about Queen ~~Morticia~~ Manticce's less well-known preferences.
+This starts with what to wear and what gifts to bring.
+Molly knows what the Queen likes, and PCs good at gathering information might learn about Manticce's less well-known preferences.

 There are nine other guests in the banquet aside from Molly and the PCs.
 We get personality notes for each one.
 Most are only sources of roleplaying color, but